-In this vlog, I will introduce Baby Food in Japan.
+In this vlog, I will introduce Baby food (7-8 months) in Japan.
 In Japan, babies start eating baby food around 5 months old.
 As a mom of 2 children, I’ve been enjoying making baby food (and also kids meal) for almost 5 years now.
-My daughter is about to become 7 months old so I decided to film what she’s been eating during 5 – 6 months old.
-I hope you enjoy watching this video and try it out if you have small baby in your family! 🙂 Enjoy the video!
-YUCa
+My daughter became 8 months old so I decided to film what she eats now.
+I hope you enjoy watching this video and try it out!
+Read More